 The Labiaplasty Recovery Process

-Patients should expect their labiaplasty recovery to take about one week.
+Patients should expect their labiaplasty recovery time to take about one week.
 Most women are back at work or school in a few days.
-There will be no need to remove sutures, as dissolvable stitches are used with Dr. Anderson.
-Bruising and swelling are common around the labia, however this will resolve.
-Dr. Anderson will prescribe any necessary pain medication, although discomfort after labiaplasty is generally mild.
+There will be no need to remove sutures, as our body specialists use dissolvable stitches.
+Bruising and swelling are common around the labia; however, this will resolve.
+Our surgeons will prescribe any necessary pain medication, although discomfort after labiaplasty is generally mild.
 Exercising and sexual activity should be postponed for four to six weeks, allowing the labia time to fully heal.

 Potential Complications after a Labiaplasty can include